 Search engines have a limited amount of time and resources to crawl your site.
 This is known as your "crawl budget."
 If they're spending time crawling multiple pages on the same topic, they may not get to your other important pages.
 For large sites with thousands of pages, this can be a significant issue.
 You want search engines to spend their time crawling your most valuable content, not duplicate or cannibalized pages.

-In the context of AEO, AI models are looking for clear, concise, and authoritative answers to user queries.
+In the context of AEO, building topical authority helps AI models find the clear, authoritative answers they're looking for.
 Keyword cannibalization can confuse these models, leading them to cite a less relevant page or even a competitor's page in their answers.
-At Peekaboo, we see this all the time: a brand has multiple pages on a topic, and the AI model either ignores them entirely or cites a competitor with a single, clear answer.
+Understanding the principles of AEO vs. traditional SEO is key to avoiding this.

 AI models like ChatGPT and Perplexity prioritize content that demonstrates clear topical authority.
 When you have multiple pages competing for the same keyword, you're signaling to these models that you don't have a definitive answer.
 This can result in your content being overlooked in favor of a competitor who has consolidated their expertise into a single, authoritative resource.